ML-KA/ML-KA.github.io/README.md

 # ML-KIT.github.io

-Github website für die Machine Learning Gruppe am KIT.
+Github website for the Machine Learning Group (a students group) at KIT.

-Es wird [Pelican](http://docs.getpelican.com/) zum generieren benutzt.
+[Pelican](http://docs.getpelican.com/) is used to generate this static site.

-Momentan befindet sich die Gruppe / Seite noch stark im Aufbau.
+This page is still at a very early stage.
+Feel free to add pull requests (even for minor changes) or send me an email (info@martin-thoma.de).

-## Seite erstellen
+## Create page

 After cloning, run `git submodule update --init` to get the bootstrap theme.